guilhermelirio/jovo-cli-utility/README.md

 * Jovo: Deploy Google Action (Deploy a Google Action)
 * Jovo: Deploy Target > Zip (Create a ready-to-deploy bundle.zip file)
 * Jovo: Run Local (Start the development server)
-* Jovo: ASK CLI Configure (Start the development server)
+* Jovo: ASK CLI Configure (Configure your ASK (and AWS) credentials - need a ASK CLI package)

 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.